JMBerryman/GLoBESfit/README.md

 By default, `GLoBESfit` is designed to examine the evidence for the existence of one additional, sterile neutrino species.
 However, the user is free to modify the expressions for the oscillation probabilities to probe any new-physics scenario that they wish to investigate.

 `GLoBESfit` consists of two separate executables:
-  1. `GLoBESfit_rate` executes an analysis of measurements of the inverse beta decay (IBD) *rate measurements* performed at the following experiments: Bugey-3, Bugey-4, Chooz, Daya Bay, Double Chooz, Gösgen, ILL, Krasnoyarsk (1987, 1994, 1999), Nucifer, Palo Verde, RENO, Rovno (1988, 1991) and Savannah River.
+  1. `glf_rate` executes an analysis of measurements of the inverse beta decay (IBD) *rate measurements* performed at the following experiments: Bugey-3, Bugey-4, Chooz, Daya Bay, Double Chooz, Gösgen, ILL, Krasnoyarsk (1987, 1994, 1999), Nucifer, Palo Verde, RENO, Rovno (1988, 1991) and Savannah River.
-  2. `GLoBESfit_spectra` executes an analysis of measurements of IBD *spectral measurements* performed at the following experiments: Bugey-3, DANSS, Daya Bay, Double Chooz, NEOS and RENO.
+  2. `glf_spectrum` executes an analysis of measurements of IBD *spectral measurements* performed at the following experiments: Bugey-3, DANSS, Daya Bay, Double Chooz, NEOS and RENO.

 See the documentation for more details on the experiments we've included and how `GLoBESfit` performs these analyses.